VincentWei/minigui-docs/user-manual/MiniGUIUserManualRuntimeConfiguration.md

 ```

 ### Sections for appearance renderers

+MiniGUI 3.0 appearance of the window and the control drawing
+implementation, using a completely different from the previous old
+version of the implementation mechanism.
+Previous versions had to be
+compiled and configured before compilation, the style was chosen, and
+only one of three styles fashion, classic and flat was chosen.
+MiniGUI
+3.0 uses Look And Feel renderer technology to draw the appearance of
+windows and controls.
+MiniGUI support four kinds of renderers, in
+practical applications choose one.
+The advantage of the renderer
+technology is that the appearance can be modified through the
+MiniGUI.cfg file, and the appearance can also be controlled by API.
+The
+user can even customize its own renderer, which provides great
+convenience for the application to flexibly customize its own appearance
+based on the actual application environment.
+For details about MiniGUI
+renderer interface, please refer to MiniGUI Programming Manual.

+MiniGUI Look and Feel divide the window and control attribute to some
+parts, and then use the drawing interface definition how to draw,
+forming a complete set of appearance renderer mechanism.
+MiniGUI 3.0
+provides four kinds of renderer: classic, flat, fashion, skin. classic
+is the default renderer, that is when MiniGUI is initialized, the
+classic renderer is used to draw windows and controls by default.
+The
+fashion renderer needs support by mGPlus component.
+MiniGUI itself does
+not provide support for the fashion renderer.

+The application can choose to use a particular renderer for a window and
+define the appearance of the window's elements.
+Applications can also
+define their own renderer to draw.

 The section `classic` defines default window element color used.
 Generally, it is unnecessary changed.